-Wendy successfully ran the company from its NYC headquarters, attended sales conventions and travelled globally to promote merchandise that appeared on the shelves of the top floral, crafts, and department stores.
-Through it all, Wendy still found time to keep up with her dance, singing and acting lessons in order to maintain her connection to the entertainment world.
+Wendy successfully ran the company from its NYC headquarters, attended sales conventions, and traveled globally to promote merchandise that appeared on the shelves of the top floral, crafts, and department stores.
+Through it all, Wendy still found time to keep up with her dance, singing, and acting lessons in order to maintain her connection to the entertainment world.
 Her years of experience in the business world proved invaluable when she started her career as a theatre producer.
 Like the ribbon industry, theatre producing is about a great product you believe in, finances in place, costs under control, and reaching your target market in order to achieve maximum sales.
 Business is business, but there really is nothing like show business!
 Wendy sold the ribbon business in 1990 to spend more time with her young family.
-Since then, she has been a biofeedback therapist, operating stress management centers in New Jersey and is a certified life coach, empowering her clients to achieve their dreams.
+Since then, she has been a biofeedback therapist, operating stress management centers in New Jersey, and is a certified life coach, empowering her clients to achieve their dreams.

-Ultimately, when it comes to Broadway theatre investing, Wendy is as meticulous as she is professional: “You have a fiduciary responsibly to your investors and must be extremely concerned and cautious with people’s money.”
+Ultimately, when it comes to Broadway theatre investing, Wendy is as meticulous as she is professional: “You have a fiduciary responsibility to your investors and must be extremely concerned and cautious with people’s money.”
 No matter what others may say, “the project must mean something to me,” she believes, for “I have to be able to speak passionately about it.
 We’re asking people to spend money, so we need to be sure the product is as good as it can be.”

-I have served as a trustee on the boards of the following:
+Wendy has served as a trustee on the boards of the following:

 - Bergen Performing Arts Center – Northern New Jersey’s most vibrant not-for-profit performing arts center – a home to hundreds of world class performances at affordable prices reaching audiences of over 250,000 each year. bergenPAC is also a home to Grammy winning recordings and broadcasts distributed internationally.
 However, the soul of bergenPAC can best be seen in our efforts to provide a home for innovative arts and educational programs that reach out to thousands of families.